Restored-Mods/Edith/README.md

 ## Contributors
-BrakeDude, Pandora, Akad, Sillst, fly_6, im_tem, Thicco Catto, Kotry, Aceolotl, Yarik the Human, watchmeojo, We Strvn, sipher nil, lesser_star, vor_kakisha, michael8587, Skelej64, King MPHS, Pinchalin, Firework, lucia and John Sorrow
+BrakeDude, Pandora, Akad, Sillst, fly_6, im_tem, Thicco Catto, Kotry, Aceolotl, Yarik the Human, watchmeojo, We Strvn, sipher nil, lesser_star, vor_kakisha, michael8587, Skelej64, King MPHS, Pinchalin, Firework, lucia, TheReturnofGarnk and John Sorrow

 ## Special thanks to
 **Public Entertainment Networked Interactive Software** - For the original Antibirth mod as well as the content and concepts that this mod builds off of</br>